wdescamps/side_projects/ObsidianGPT/MyNewVault/ Unstructured Data/ K.md

 This Python code demonstrates the use of the KNN model using Scikit-learn library for the famous Iris dataset.
 The KNN classifier is created with K=3, and the model is trained and evaluated using confusion matrix and classification report.

+## Resources

+a) Scikit-learn documentation on K Nearest Neighbors: https://scikit-learn.org/stable/modules/neighbors.html This is the official documentation of the popular Python library Scikit-learn, which provides a comprehensive explanation of the KNN algorithm and practical implementation instructions.
+b) KNN tutorial by Sentdex on YouTube: https://www.youtube.com/watch?v=44jq6ano5n0 A video tutorial by Sentdex that shows how to implement KNN from scratch using Python and demonstrates how to apply it to a real-life dataset.
+c) KNN classification tutorial by Machine Learning Mastery: https://machinelearningmastery.com/tutorial-k-nearest-neighbors-in-python/
+A step-by-step tutorial with Python code examples that guide you through the implementation of KNN classification using Scikit-learn library.

 **See Also**:

 - [[ DBSCAN]]